Diversity Equity and Inclusion at ReDI School

 11 people - Location heads, Head of Career, Head of finance, COO, CEO)

-• 63 % of leadership team identify as female
+• 63% of them identify as FINTA*

-2023 Boards
+Boards

 Germany: (10 people)